flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

 #### Make Changes or Additions to the Documentation

-- Create a new branch based of branch "primary" (might differ for certain subprojects) and checkout this new branch.
+- Create a new branch based on branch "primary" (might differ for certain subprojects) and checkout this new branch.
 Give a short but meaningful name to the branch.
-- Make initial changes on your local branch.
+- Make initial changes to your local branch.
 - Create a [Draft Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-forkhttps://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork){target=new} (aka PR) early to let people know what you are working on.
     - Explain in the PR Description what you are changing/adding and how people should review your changes.
 - Work on your changes locally, preview constantly and push your changes regularly to get a preview deployment for others to provide feedback.